-The Workers’ Compensation Act, 2013 was amended in 2016 to specifically include compensation for workers experiencing psychological injuries caused by workplace trauma.
-In 2019, the WCB developed a specialized unit focused to consider and manage psychological injury claims.
+The Workers’ Compensation Board (WCB) has a specialized unit focused on psychological injury claims.
 More information about the claims process for psychological injuries is available from the WCB.

 Workplace sexual harassment that involves a sexual assault could be an event that causes an acute psychological injury depending on what happened and the person's reaction to it.

-For jobs that do not themselves involve dealing with traumatic events, psychological injury can occur based on events that are not typically expected in the workplace or in workplace relationships between workers or their employers or customers.
+For jobs that do not themselves involve dealing with traumatic events, psychological injury can occur based on events that are not typically expected in the workplace.

 Instances of workplace sexual harassment can result in a psychological injury.